canalun/vSQLfmt/README.md

 We're gonna add many nice features!
 Please look forward to them😊

-We also know many issues remain, and we're gonna fix them!
+We also know many issues like the below remain, and we're gonna fix them!
+- comments embedded in queries are not correctly parsed and replaced
+- some varchar values are not correctly parsed

 ## Release Notes 📓